AlanMDL/alanmdl.github.io/index.md

 Previously, I have worked on building and scaling mobile ios/android applications for Healthy South Kern - Building Healthy Communities.
 I have also worked as a Ag Engineering Research Intern at Cal State Bakersfield.

-My hobbies come and go, but I am into social media, competitive e-sports gaming, finance, lifting weights, and making music.
+My hobbies come and go, but I am into software engineering, social media, finance, lifting weights, and making music.

+Contact Me:

+E-mail: alanmarin1996@gmail.com
+Twitter: @AlanMarinDeluna